-Thingvellir National Park, already a hugely popular tourist attraction on the south coast of Iceland, was home to many of the scenes shot between Arya and the Hound, as well as the scenes of combat between the Hound and Brienne.
+Thingvellir National Park, already a hugely popular tourist attraction in the Golden Circle of Iceland, was home to many of the scenes shot between Arya and the Hound, as well as the scenes of combat between the Hound and Brienne.

 Grjotagja Cave is notable, as it’s the setting for the cave scene between Jon Snow and Ygritte.
 If you choose to visit Grjotagja Cave, don’t miss Lake Myvatn and the surrounding area, which stood in for the fantasy universe’s North of the Wall setting.

-As an extra fun fact, did you know that in Game of Thrones is played by Icelander Hafpor Julius Bjornsson, and that Icelandic band Sigur Ros can be spotted in the Joffrey wedding scene?
+As an extra fun fact, did you know that The Mountain is played by the Icelander Hafpor Julius Bjornsson and that the Icelandic band Sigur Ros can be spotted in the Joffrey wedding scene?

 Iceland Locations That Appeared in Black Mirror

 The sci-fi show Black Mirror, known for its scathing social commentary and sometimes disturbing content, shot the episode “Crocodile” here in Iceland, in 2017.
 In the episode, an insurance agent is diving into peoples’ memories in order to investigate traffic incidents.
 Throughout the episode, you can see various top spots in Reykjavik, including Reykjavík's City Pond Tjornin and Harpa Concert and Conference Hall.

 Iceland Locations That Appeared in Sense8

 Similarly, Netflix’s popular sci-fi drama show Sense8 shows a few shots from around and near Reykjavik.
-During 2015, the show filmed scenes at Keflavik International Airport (and a character even rents a car there!), Reykjavik University, Power Line Road, Reykjavik Docks and Harpa Concert Hall.
+In 2015, the show filmed scenes at Keflavik International Airport (and a character even rents a car there!), Reykjavik University, Power Line Road, Reykjavik Docks and Harpa Concert Hall.

 Other, further away, locations include Reynisfjara, a black sand beach; Hallgrimskirkja Suarbae, Iceland’s famed white church; and the Hvalfjordur Tunnel.

 Iceland Locations That Appeared in Captain America: Civil War